Recap: Mystery Science Theater 3000 S 05 E 13 The Brain That Wouldnt Die

-- This Is Gonna Suck: After the experiment, Mike states that being forced watch bad movies with two wisecracking robots while trapped in space by a mad scientists "kinda bites".
-Crow approves, "You're catching on, buddy!"
+- This Is Gonna Suck: After the experiment, Mike states that being forced watch bad movies with two wisecracking robots while trapped in space by mad scientists "kinda bites".
+Crow approves: "You're startin' to catch on, kemo sabe!"

 - Title Drop: Jokingly done by Tom in the movie's first scene. ("Look at this brain.
 See, it won't die!")